polskerz/library_management_system_MAD2/README.md

 # CODEXIFY - Online Library Management System

 Codexify is a system designed to facilitate the management of library resources and user accounts through a web-based platform.
+This project has been made as part of my Modern Application Development (MAD-2) Project for IIT Madras BS degree in Data Science.

 ## Features